FrontlineSMS

-FrontlineSMS is a free open source software used by a variety of organizations to distribute and collect information via text messaging (SMS).
-The software works without an internet connection and with a cell phone and computer.
+FrontlineSMS was a free open source software used by a variety of organizations to distribute and collect information via text messaging (SMS).
+The software worked without an internet connection and with a cell phone and computer.

 History

 The software was originally developed in 2005 by Ken Banks for conservationists to keep in touch with communities in Kruger National Park in South Africa.
-The 2.0 release is a deep redesign and is the first version to install a browser-based interface to the Java FrontlineSMS backend.
+The 2.0 release was a deep redesign and was the first version to install a browser-based interface to the Java FrontlineSMS backend.

+The website announced end of life for Frontline SMS on their website on 28 June 2021, and the servers shutdown on 31 August 2021.